MicrosoftDocs/azure-dev-docs/articles/python/python-web-app-github-actions-app-service.md

 If you need an app to work with, you can fork and clone the repository at https://github.com/Microsoft/python-sample-vscode-flask-tutorial.
 The code is from the tutorial [Flask in Visual Studio Code][1].

 > [!NOTE]
 > If your app uses Django and a SQLite database, it won't work for this tutorial.
-For more information, see considerations for Django later in this article.
-If your Django app uses a separate database, you can use it with this tutorial.
+If your Django app uses a separate database like PostgreSQL, you can use it with this tutorial.
+For more information about Django, see [considerations for Django](#considerations-for-django) later in this article.

 ## Create the target Azure App Service

-The quickest way to create an App Service instance is to use the Azure command-line interface (CLI) through the interactive Azure Cloud Shell.
-In the following steps, you use [az webapp up][2] to both create the App Service and do the first deployment of your app.
+The quickest way to create an App Service instance is to use the [Azure command-line interface][16] (CLI) through the interactive Azure Cloud Shell.
+In the following steps, you'll use [az webapp up][2] to both create the App Service and do the first deployment of your app.
+You'll use the CLI command in an [Azure Cloud Shell][17], which has the CLI installed and can be accessed in a browser.

 **Step 1.** Sign in to the Azure portal at https://portal.azure.com.